HydraProxy/proxy-management-api/proxy-api-documentation.md

 - All requests must be sent via HTTPS
 - API Key is included in the **Authorization** header with the format `Token api_token_string`
 - **GET** or **POST** method must be specified.
 URLs for **POST** methods must end with a forward slash **/**
-- The API recognizes requests sent only from whitelisted IP addresses (you can provide a maximum of two IP addresses from where the API will be called).
+- The API recognizes requests sent only from whitelisted IP addresses (you can provide a maximum of three IP addresses from where the API will be called).
 - Whitelisting an IP address is done manually.
 You can request a change at any time.
-- All dates/hours/timestamps are in UTC time.
+- All dates/hours/ timestamps are in UTC time.
-- API responses are in json format
+- API responses are in json format.
 - The first item of the response is the request status ("OK" or "ERROR").
-- "ERROR" responses return as second item the url of the endpoint.

 **ERROR Response Example**